sgeos/sgeos.github.io/_posts/2016-01-08-unix-arm-assembler-on-android.markdown

 make uninstall
 {% endhighlight %}

 The [GitHub repository][android-asm-github] has six projects.
-The [hello world](https://github.com/Sennue/AndroidARM/tree/master/hello_world) and [arg_echo](https://github.com/Sennue/AndroidARM/tree/master/arg_echo) projects are listed above.
+The [hello world][android-asm-github-hello-world] and [arg_echo][android-asm-github-arg-echo] projects are listed above.
 There are a couple more versions of hello world.
-The [puts_hello_world](https://github.com/Sennue/AndroidARM/blob/master/puts_hello_world) project links to libc and replaces the system call with puts().
-The [main_hello_world](https://github.com/Sennue/AndroidARM/blob/master/main_hello_world) project goes a step furthur and uses an ASM main function and the CRT instead of a _start function.
-The [interoperate](https://github.com/Sennue/AndroidARM/tree/master/interoperate) project calls C, ASM and inline ASM from both C and ASM.
-The[arg_sort](https://github.com/Sennue/AndroidARM/tree/master/arg_sort) project uses structs and malloc to sort command line arguments with a binary tree.
+The [puts_hello_world][android-asm-github-puts-hello-world] project links to libc and replaces the system call with puts().
+The [main_hello_world][android-asm-github-main-hello-world] project goes a step furthur and uses an ASM main function and the CRT instead of a _start function.
+The [interoperate][android-asm-github-interoperate] project calls C, ASM and inline ASM from both C and ASM.
+The[arg_sort][android-asm-github-arg-sort] project uses structs and malloc to sort command line arguments with a binary tree.
 The GitHub Makefiles have targets for working with GDB.
-[NOTES.txt](https://github.com/Sennue/AndroidARM/blob/master/NOTES.txt) contains project notes and references.
+[NOTES.txt][android-asm-github-notes] contains project notes and references.

 ## Todo
 - EABI command line arguments